PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 2. Injury prevention and rehabilitation:

-By monitoring and learning to control muscle tension and relaxation, individuals can use EMG biofeedback to help prevent and recover from injuries related to muscle imbalances, overuse, or tension.
+By monitoring and learning to control muscle tension and relaxation, individuals can use EMG biofeedback to help prevent and recover from injuries related to muscle imbalances, overuse, or muscle tension.

 3. Athletic performance: